After 31 years of ministry, the Apostle Paul wrote a letter to his protégé, Timothy. In this letter, which we call 1 Timothy, Paul wrote:

 Last year, I didn’t have to ask.
 God gave me the next year’s theme while I was training some church planters in Fort Worth.
 I thought I went there to teach them, but instead, God spoke to me in a dynamic way.
 And after he did he said, “Now that I’ve begun to teach this to you, I want you to begin to teach this to your church.”

-So we have had the Year of Freedom, the Year of Jesus, and the Year of Faith.
-And next year is The Year of the Lord’s Favor.
+So we have had the Year of Freedom, the Year of Jesus, the Year of Faith, and The Year of the Lord’s Favor.
+I’m looking forward to our theme for the new year.

 Once I get the theme, I start building many of our sermon series around it.
-To launch it, we’ll produce a bookmark with a verse on the Lord’s favor on it, and preach about it the third week of January.
+To launch it, I’ll preach about it the third week of January.

 6. Generate lessons learned.